justinolgui/Communicate-Data-Findings/README.md

 Taken from our Prosper Loan Data - Columns Definitions.csv that was provided with the dataset I will now define the individual variables i have selected for my analysis:

-CreditScoreMean: This column is the mean of CreditScoreRangeLower and CreditScoreRangeUpper.
+__CreditScoreMean:__ This column is the mean of CreditScoreRangeLower and CreditScoreRangeUpper.<br>

-ProsperScore: A custom risk score built using historical Prosper data.
+__ProsperScore:__ A custom risk score built using historical Prosper data.
 The score ranges from 1-10, with 10 being the best, or lowest risk score.
-Applicable for loans originated after July 2009.
+Applicable for loans originated after July 2009.<br>

-Term: The length of the loan expressed in months.
+__Term:__ The length of the loan expressed in months.<br>

-MonthlyLoanPayment: The scheduled monthly loan payment.
+__MonthlyLoanPayment:__ The scheduled monthly loan payment.<br>

-StatedMonthlyIncome: The monthly income the borrower stated at the time the listing was created.
+__StatedMonthlyIncome:__ The monthly income the borrower stated at the time the listing was created.<br>

-BorrowerAPR: The Borrower's Annual Percentage Rate (APR) for the loan.
+__BorrowerAPR:__ The Borrower's Annual Percentage Rate (APR) for the loan.<br>

-DebtToIncomeRatio: The debt to income ratio of the borrower at the time the credit profile was pulled.
+__DebtToIncomeRatio:__ The debt to income ratio of the borrower at the time the credit profile was pulled.
 This value is Null if the debt to income ratio is not available.
-This value is capped at 10.01 (any debt to income ratio larger than 1000% will be returned as 1001%).
+This value is capped at 10.01 (any debt to income ratio larger than 1000% will be returned as 1001%).<br>

-RevolvingCreditBalance: Dollars of revolving credit at the time the credit profile was pulled.
+__RevolvingCreditBalance:__ Dollars of revolving credit at the time the credit profile was pulled.<br>

-BorrowerState: The two letter abbreviation of the state of the address of the borrower at the time the Listing was created.
+__BorrowerState:__ The two letter abbreviation of the state of the address of the borrower at the time the Listing was created.<br>

-ListingCategory: Determines the category of loan that the borrower needs money for.
+__ListingCategory:__ Determines the category of loan that the borrower needs money for.<br>

 ## Summary of Findings